Learning from the mistakes of others can help you avoid some pain. That’s why I love reading non-fiction.

 Luck goes both ways.
 Good luck results in market-beating returns, and bad luck results in underperformance.
 The role of luck will naturally reduce to zero over the long-term, say 30+ years.
 I wrote this post to show how luck can cause a disparity between Decisions and Outcomes – a core investing concept.

 Insider Info.
 Trading on insider info is illegal and unethical.
 Don’t do it.

-4. Failing to Preserve Contribution Room In Tax Sheltered Accounts
+4. Lottery-Like Investments In Tax Sheltered Accounts

 One of my largest mistakes was to invest in Options Contracts in my Tax-Free Savings Account (TFSA).
 For American’s reading, the TFSA is similar to the Roth IRA.